Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Pupa In English

 Variable in colouration from green-brown through pink-brown to brown with darker brown/black markings which are most predominant on the thorax.
-It is mainly smooth with rounded ends & has a few bristles near the head.
-It is weakly attached by a girdle to a cocoon amongst leaves & other debris near to the base of the foodplant.
+It is mainly smooth with rounded ends and has a few bristles near the head.
+It is weakly attached by a girdle to a cocoon amongst leaves and other debris near to the base of the foodplant.
 They will sometimes pupate inside a seed pod if there is enough room, however they have to stay until the pod bursts or falls to the ground.
 This causes the adult to start emerging since it can then escape from the seed pod.
 This wait can be anywhere from 2 weeks to a year, even from the same brood!
 The pupa is about 8-10mm long.

 Imago In English

 The imago has a 20-36mm wingspan, the average being 28-30mm.
 Like most Blue Butterflies, the females have only a small amount of blue colouring near the centre of the upperwings, whereas the males have mainly blue upperwings, apart from the brown edges.
 There is supposed to be a sexual dimorphism on the underside markings of the wings, but I find it very hard to tell them apart this way.
 The tails (with 2 spots at the base) are rumoured to help in its self-preservation as they could be taken as antennae.
-They have a rapid jerky flight usually more then 1 metre above the ground.
+They have a rapid jerky flight usually more than 1 metre above the ground.
 The females will generally stay close to the foodplant, whereas the males will travel further afield.
-Males are very territorial & will chase off other males who come to close.
-On settling, they sometimes rub their hind wings up & down, especially if there is another Long-tailed Blue around (the pictured male was doing this when I took the photo, so he looks lob-sided).
+Males are very territorial and will chase off other males who come too close.
+On settling, they sometimes rub their hind wings up and down, especially if there is another Long-tailed Blue around (the pictured male was doing this when I took the photo, so he looks lob-sided).
 They normally rest with their wings closed or partially open.

 Habitat

-Open country & gardens where foodplants grow.
+Open country and gardens where foodplants grow.

 Food Plants